pirasaath/pirasaath/README.md

 - 👋 Hi, I’m @pirasaath
-- 👀 I’m interested in what Science has to bring us
+- 👀 I’m interested in what Data Science has to bring us
-- 🌱 I’m currently learning Deep learning
 - 💞️ I’m looking to collaborate on Python and R projects.
-- 📫 How to reach me: catch me on LinkedIn.
+- 📫 How to reach me: catch me on LinkedIn: Pera Rajahkumar.

 <!---
 pirasaath/pirasaath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.